tommyettinger/juniper/README.md

 ### What are these generators?

-Several high-quality and very-fast random number generators are here, such as `com.github.tommyettinger.random.LaserRandom`, `com.github.tommyettinger.random.TricycleRandom`, `com.github.tommyettinger.random.DistinctRandom`, `com.github.tommyettinger.random.FourWheelRandom` and `com.github.tommyettinger.random.TrimRandom`.
+Several high-quality and very-fast random number generators are here, such as `com.github.tommyettinger.random.LaserRandom`, `com.github.tommyettinger.random.TricycleRandom`, `com.github.tommyettinger.random.DistinctRandom`, `com.github.tommyettinger.random.WhiskerRandom`, `com.github.tommyettinger.random.FourWheelRandom` and `com.github.tommyettinger.random.TrimRandom`.
 These extend the abstract class `com.github.tommyettinger.random.EnhancedRandom`, and that extends `java.util.Random` for compatibility.
 LaserRandom has a good balance of features, speed, and quality, but other generators here make different tradeoffs.
-TricycleRandom and FourWheelRandom can be significantly faster but don't always produce very-random numbers right at the start of usage; FourWheelRandom is the fastest generator here on Java 16 with HotSpot.
-DistinctRandom is very similar to JDK 8's SplittableRandom, without the splitting, and will produce every possible
+LaserRandom can jump to any point in its cycle (which is always length 2 to the 64) in constant time; DistinctRandom can also do this, but no other generators here can.
+TricycleRandom and FourWheelRandom can be quite fast, but don't always produce very-random numbers right at the start of usage; WhiskerRandom is much like FourWheelRandom in design, but is a little faster (it is the fastest generator here on Java 17 with HotSpot), and is a little more random at the start.
-`long` with its `nextLong()` method before it ever repeats a returned value.
+DistinctRandom is very similar to JDK 8's SplittableRandom, without the splitting, and will produce every possible `long` with its `nextLong()` method before it ever repeats a returned value.
 TrimRandom is very close to FourWheelRandom in design and in speed, but has higher quality even without using any multiplication internally; it also offers a high guaranteed minimum period (2 to the 64) with a likely higher maximum period.
-Both DistinctRandom and LaserRandom support the `skip()` method, which allows skipping ahead or behind in the sequence of generated numbers, but TricycleRandom, FourWheelRandom, and TrimRandom do not allow skipping.

 There's also some other generators that you might want for other reasons.
 `com.github.tommyettinger.random.Xoshiro256StarStarRandom` isn't particularly fast, but is four-dimensionally equidistributed